Introducing RE/MAX Affiliates Results Realty – New name, same great team!

 • Rooms: $925

 Apartments can go for as low as $1,663 for a studio or as high as $3,124 for a four-bedroom.
+Before signing a lease, always confirm whether utilities are included, whether heat is electric or gas, and if parking is available.
+These details impact monthly costs more than most renters expect.
 Across Ottawa neighbourhoods, the average prices for one-bedroom apartment rentals are:

 • Stittsville: $1,265